-However, in practice they can be tricky to execute in an efficient and productive way.
+In practice, manufacturing workflows can be tricky to execute in an efficient and productive way:

-This means expensive downtime and frustrated employees.
-Why not give them the information they need, when they need it?
+- This means expensive downtime and frustrated employees.

 A. Starting a shift.

 When we start our work at a factory, it’s imperative to have a clear outline of where to go and what to do.
 Manufacturers often communicate and standardize this information by outlining standard work at the shift level.